 Carol asked: How do I clean the exterior of radiators in our home?
 I especially want to get at the dust that accumulates underneath and inside.
 My vacuum cleaner attachments don’t go that far.

 Radiators are constructed in such a way that dust and dirt can become trapped and takes some time to clean it all out.
-Luckily, the process is simple and it doesn’t require any special equipment.
+Luckily, the process is simple.
 With a little time and effort, your radiators will be looking great and ready to provide heat all winter long.

 You Will Need: